supernnova/SuperNNova/docs/training/index.rst

 - Scaling Parameter: The scaling parameter for the covariance is set using the ``--swag_scale`` flag, with a default value of ``0.5``, as recommended in the original paper.
 Setting the scale to ``0`` disables covariance calculation, effectively reducing SWAG to standard Stochastic Weight Averaging (SWA).

-- Covariance Calculation: If you wish to disable the calculation of low-rank covariance, use the ``--swag_no_cov`` flag.
+- Covariance Calculation: If you wish to disable the calculation of low-rank covariance, use the ``--swag_no_lr_cov`` flag.